sup1231/react-jeopardy-starter/README.md

 *One component should display the question, category, and point value.

 * The other should handle grading the answer and displaying the users score.

+**Extra Hard Nonsense**
+Use two components.

+* Instead of displaying a random question, display 3 random categories.

+* Display the question for the category selected

+* The rest of the application should work the same